COVID-19 Emergency Relief Appeal Directly Addresses Hunger

 Hunger is one of the main crises that has been exacerbated from the COVID-19 pandemic.

-To respond to this growing crisis, the Diocese of Washington is suspending the annual Bishop’s Appeal for the diocesan budget and replacing it with a COVID-19 Emergency Relief Appeal in the spring of 2020.
+To respond to this growing crisis, the Diocese of Washington launched a COVID-19 Emergency Relief Appeal in the spring of 2020.

 Please click here to see more.